 - A person who has been arrested and is suspected of driving under the influence (DUI) of drugs no longer has the option of a urine test.
 Prior to this change, a person had the option of submitting either urine or blood to determine the drug content of their blood.

 - California drivers can use hands-free technology to talk and text while driving.
 This will require the use of a device that is specifically designed and configured to allow voice-operated and hands-free operation to dictate, send or listen to a text-based communication.

-- Drivers will now have the option of providing proof of insurance and registration on an electronic device such as smartphones or tablets.
+- Drivers will now have the option of providing proof of insurance and registration on an electronic device such as a smart phone or a tablet.

 - Driverless cars can be operated on public roads for testing purposes, provided that each vehicle has a fully licensed and bonded operator in the driver’s seat to take control if necessary.

-- A new law allows driver’s license applicants who provide satisfactory proof that their presence in the U.S. is authorized under federal law, but who are not eligible for Social Security numbers, to be eligible to receive original licenses if they meet all other qualifications for the card.
+- A new law allows driver’s license applicant who provides satisfactory proof that his or her presence in the U.S. is authorized under federal law, but who is not eligible for a Social Security number, is eligible to receive an original driver's license if he or she meets all other qualifications for licensure.

 - There will be consistency statewide in the operations of red-light enforcement cameras by requiring governmental agencies to follow specified guidelines regarding intersections, signage and the notice to appear.